marcusphelan/marcusphelan.github.io/_posts/2020-08-15-algebra-in-the-clouds.md

 ### Galaxies and mites
-Whether in the inquisitiveness of a child or the insight of a genius there is something undeniably compelling about our relationship with fractals.
-In nature or in art we are surrounded by their signals and within the noise.
-There are examples of fractals all around us.
+Whether through the inquisitiveness of a child or the insight of a genius, there is something undeniably compelling about our relationship with fractals.
+In nature or in art we all detect the signals from the noise, we are surrounded by fractals.

 All we need to do is lift up the lids of our eyes.